abhiwand/atk/api-doc/src/main/resources/python/graph-titan/clustering_coefficient.rst

 creates a new graph which is the same as the input graph, with the addition that every vertex of the graph has its :term:`local clustering coefficient` stored in a user-specified property.

+THIS FUNCTION IS FOR UNDIRECTED GRAPHS.
+If it is called on a directed graph, its output is NOT guaranteed to calculate the local directed clustering coefficients.

 Parameters
 ----------
 output_graph_name : str (optional)